 2014, Fototastic 2014: East Carolina School of Art & Design.
 Greenville, North Carolina

 2014, Transition & Change (Juried by Selection Committee), Greenville, North Carolina

-International Rescue Committee, Travis Manion Foundation, Youtube, sweetgreen, Givology, Broadly-VICE, Aid India, Cercle Social, UpStart Magazine, Shady Grove Fertility, Life & Thyme, Maryland Community Connection, Deloitte, Vision Critical
+International Rescue Committee, Travis Manion Foundation, Youtube, sweetgreen, Givology, Broadly-VICE, Aid India, Cercle Social, UpStart Magazine, Shady Grove Fertility, Life & Thyme, Maryland Community Connection, Vision Critical

 2016, Creator’s Block Podcast, Episode 13 with Liz Murphy and Jessie-Lee Nichols